-Threaded Connections: Steam traps with 1 in. or smaller connections should use tubing with tube connectors.
-Such arrangement will avoid leak points (for example, threaded connections).
-Traditionally, the threaded connections are obvious sources of leaks in the system due to expansion, contraction, and corrosion that occurs in a steam system.
+Steam traps with 1 in. or smaller connections should use tubing with tube connectors.
+Such an arrangement will avoid leak points (for example, threaded connections).
+Traditionally, threaded connections are obvious sources of leaks in the system due to expansion, contraction, and corrosion that occurs in a steam system.
 Refer to Fig. 2.

 - a.
 External strainer ahead of the steam trap